Domestic market

-A domestic market, also referred to as an internal market or domestic trading, is the supply and demand of goods, services, and securities within a single country.
+A domestic market, also referred to as an external market or domestic trading, is the supply and demand of goods, services, and securities within a single country.
 In domestic trading, a firm faces only one set of competitive, economic, and market issues and essentially must deal with only one set of customers, although the company may have several segments in a market.
 The term is also used to refer to the customers of a single business who live in the country where the business operates.
+Domestic consumption refers to the consumption of goods and services within the country or area where they were produced.

 There are certain limitations when competing in a domestic market, many of which encourage firms to expand abroad.
 The main reasons why a business would decide to expand abroad are limited market size and limited growth within the domestic market.

-South Korea

-The Korean domestic market (KDM) is the name for South Korea's economic market for domestic-brand goods, chiefly automobiles and parts.
-South Korea's main export markets are the United States and Canada.
-While the United States often uses an original equipment manufacturer (OEM) for assembly, the KDM makes all its products under their own brand.
+The European single market aims to integrate member states and other parties into something resembling a domestic market by reducing barriers and cutting red tape.